mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 #### 4.4.1 Interpretation of the Cash Flow and the Income Statement: Profitability & Liquidity

+Regarding the picture above:

+- CFO is small not enough to finance investments; that is because we have on credit sales that have not produced cash inflow yet
+- The CFI is very negative; however, that is in part because of the non-necessary Apple stock investment, which could become an inflow very fast
+- The CFF is quite high; that is usual when starting a business or when expanding: we need inflow from financing
+- We have a small total increase in cash (1k), much smaller than the profit (7k)
+  - An explanation is that sales are higher than collections, due to on credit sales; we would need to check the accounts receivable from the balance sheet
+  - The payments to suppliers are higher than the cost of goods sold; are we buying too much inventory? are we paying too soon to the suppliers?

 ![Bookstore transactions for the period x2: Interpretation of the Cash Flow Statement and the Income Statement](./pics/bookstore_x2_interpretation_cf_is.png)

 #### 4.4.1 Direct and Indirect Methods for the Computation of the Cash Flow

+The used method is the **direct method**: we take the **cash account** and classify the in/outflows of entries.

+There is another method: **the indirect method**.
+CFI and CFF are computed the same way, but it CFO is computed differently: the net profit is reconciled with the operations.
+See the reading for more info.

 ### Excurs: Notes on the last part of `Accounting_01_Introduction.pdf`